jeffreyscanlon/Portfolio/ProjP3.md

 Overall, I am pretty happy with this data story.
 If I had another week or two, there are certainly things that I would spend a little more time tweaking and adjusting, and there are potentially other data sources I would like to add.
 For example, Pew has a really great visualization that shows how the distributions of the Democratic and Republican parties have shifted away from each other since 1994.
 However, I was not able to find the actual data necessary for me to redesign this visualization and make it suitable for my story.
 However, I think with a little more digging, I might be able to find this data.

 I hope you enjoy my data story.
-Please take a look for yourself:/ [Final Project: "Common Ground" by Jeff Scanlon](https://carnegiemellon.shorthandstories.com/common-ground/index.html)
+Please take a look for yourself:\
+[Final Project: "Common Ground" by Jeff Scanlon](https://carnegiemellon.shorthandstories.com/common-ground/index.html)